JacquesBosman/collage_image/README.md

     - If not provided the following folder will be created: `./dist/output`

 ## Limitations
-The application on supports the following image types:
+The application only supports the following image types:
 - bmp
 - gif
 - jpeg